plexswap/Plexswap-Docs/products/crop-silos/waya-silo/README.md

 ### Flexible Staking

 Stake your WAYA and forget about it!
-The WAYA you stake in this Gaya Pool will be automatically compounded (reinvested) for you, minus a small fee.
+The WAYA you stake in this Crop Silo will be automatically compounded (reinvested) for you, minus a small fee.

 **If you have WAYA staked in flexible staking**